Soiling (solar energy): Economic consequences

-The cost of cleaning depends on what cleaning technique is used and the cost of labor at the given location.
+The cost of cleaning depends on what cleaning technique is used and the labor cost at the given location.
 Furthermore, there is a difference between large-scale power station and rooftop systems.
 The cost of cleaning of large-scale systems vary from 0.015 euro/m2 in the cheapest countries to 0.9 euro/m2 in the Netherlands.
-The cost of cleaning of rooftop systems have been reported to be as low as 0.06 euro/m2 in China, and as high as 8 euro/m2 in the Netherlands.
+The cost of cleaning of rooftop systems have been reported to be as low as 0.06 euro/m2 in China, and as high as eight euro/m2 in the Netherlands.